NxPKG/khulnasoft-docs/content/dns/_partials/_nameserver-preamble.md

   list: never
 ---

-Once you have added a domain (also known as a _zone_) to Cloudflare, that domain will receive two assigned authoritative nameservers.
+Once you have added a domain (also known as a _zone_) to Khulnasoft, that domain will receive two assigned authoritative nameservers.